andifalk/verifiable-credentials-demos/selective-disclosure-demo/README.md

 # Selective Disclosure Demo

 This module demonstrates selective disclosure with verifiable credentials using a Spring Boot backend.
+The demo uses a simple in-memory wallet to store credentials and presentations and the [Authlete Java Library for SD-JWT](https://github.com/authlete/sd-jwt).

 ## Overview

-- A compact demo that shows the end-to-end flow for issuing verifiable credentials with selectively-disclosable claims and verifying presentations derived from them.
+- A compact demo that shows the end-to-end flow for issuing verifiable credentials with selectively disclosable claims and verifying presentations derived from them.

 ## Key features